jackpopp/syml_php/README.md

 	{
 		protected $view;

-		public function __construct(View $view)
+		public function __construct(Syml\View $view)
 		{
 			$this->view = $view;
 		}
 	}

-An easier but less preferable way to use the View class is to call an instance of the IOC and execture the make method to resolve an instance of the View class.
+An easier but less preferable way to use the View class is to call an instance of the IOC and exectue the make method to resolve an instance of the View class.

 **Resolving the View class from IOC**